 Then, consider connecting with people you don't actually know -- categories of people who are relevant to your job search or career, like recruiters and others in your industry or profession.

 LinkedIn members can belong to up to 100 LinkedIn Groups, but seven is the average number of Groups that members have joined.
-Groups are also an excellent venue for sending free private messages to people you are not (yet) connected to -- one of the big advantages of Group membership.
+Groups are typically very easy to join and even easier to leave.
+You can always leave a Group after you have your new job.

 When you have joined a Group, observe what is happening in the Group.
 Are the Discussions interesting and useful to you, or are they "spam" posts from people selling their products or services?
 Leave Groups that are not helpful, but contribute to Groups that are, even if you only "Like" a Discussion or a comment.